 Null Hypothesis Ho: Mean Rating Men <= Mean Rating Women

 Alternative Hypothesis Ha: Mean Rating Men > Mean Rating Women

-The alternative math operator is greater than > which points to the right, so this is a right-tail test.
+Remember the tail of the test is indicated by the math operator in the Alternative.
+Here, the Alternative math operator is greater than > which points to the right, so this is a right-tail test.

 We can use the same highlighted one-tail values.